punitpatel2601/CourseRegistrationSystem/README.md

 A final project of course registration system in Java.

 # Description
 We are creating a course registration system.
 These are the following directories in the repository and their descriptions.

 	PreProject Exercise:
 		Implementation of graphical user interface for a given courseCatalogue system.
 		Using GUI buttons to load data from file, search for specific data, View or Browse all data Asking user to insert new Data via GUI

 	Design:
 		Design of the project.
 		Class diagrams, modular and deployment view.

 	CourseRegiSys:
 		Contains the main course registration project.
 		/src - contains all of the source files.

-# Authors
+@Authors

 Punit Patel     -   30064251
 punit.patel1@ucalgary.ca

 Tom Pritchard   -   30053765
     *** email id ***

 Armaan Mohar    -   30055449
-    *** email id ***
+armaan.mohar1@ucalgary.ca